pashupati-singh/TODO-react-toolkit/README.md

 ## Features

-- Add tasks with title and status (Pending or Completed)
+- Add tasks with title
+-
 - Delete tasks from the list

 ## Installation